Dr. Ir. A. H. Boerdijk's Super meccanograph (available as model plan 182)

 M2 and M4 run only within a limited time and these motors actuate the geardrums and the papertransport (they don’t have to be exact).
 It’s obvious, that these interactions must be finished before the pen is pushed downwards to the paper again to start a new drawing.

-It must be mentioned, that the well known Meccano (Marx) M5 motor, which is a wonderful piece of engineering, does not comply with the engineering requirements regarding the torque.
+It must be mentioned, that the well known Meccano (Marx) M5 motor, which is by itself a wonderful piece of engineering, does not comply with the engineering requirements regarding the torque and maintaining synchronity.
 This motor can not be used as a substitute for M1 and M3.

 I ordered the motors directly from Jameco, a USA based company, worldwide delivery.

 Attention: after a close study at the current links (december 2013) regarding the Jameco motors, it became clear to me, that the specifications of the motors as sold by Jameco regarding the rpm parameter have been changed over time.
-For this reason I substituted early January 2014 Motor M1 and M3 for steppermotors and I can strongly suggest to use these type of motors, as these motors are commonly available and the rpm can be programmed with a programmable shield like for example the Arduino.
+For this reason I substituted early January 2014 Motor M1 and M3 for steppermotors and I can strongly suggest to use these type of motors, as they are commonly available and the rpm can be programmed and stored on a programmable shield like for example the Arduino.

 2 program and Arduino board for the steppermotors.